naat

 • Tolls are unfair - in most countries, tolls are paid on top of other taxes on roads users - so drivers are paying twice.

 • Tolls don't encourage fuel economy or distinguish between cars with different fuel consumption or using "greener" fuels.
-They may lead to more wasted fuel as drivers detour and take longer routes to avoid tolls.
-It is better to charge for roads through taxes on fuel as this helps to conserve fuel supplies by encouraging drivers to be more careful with their use of fuel and to car share etc.
+They lead to more wasted fuel as drivers detour and take longer routes to avoid tolls.
+It is better to charge for roads through taxes on fuel as this helps to conserve fuel supplies and reduce emissions by encouraging drivers to be more careful with their use of fuel and to car share etc.

 • Tolls are often privately run, and even where they are not there is a great temptation to cash in by selling the toll money making machine.
 Private operators and their bankers usually make large profits.
 It is cheaper to pay for roads through either taxes or Government borrowings (which are eventually repaid through taxes).